jxchen01/jxchen01.github.io/_posts/2016-01-01-3D-Fibrin-Network-Segmentation.md

 <img src="{{ site.url }}/pic/fibrin_network_overview.png" alt="Overview" height="42" width="42">

+The 3D reconstruction of a small cubic region:

 <img src="{{ site.url }}/pic/fibrin_network_recon.png" alt="Reconstruction" height="42" width="42">

 The problem consists of two parts: obtaining the binary mask of fibrin networks from fluorescent images and identifying the network structure from the binary mask.
 (This is a typical step-by-step solution with analyzing the network structure as the ultimate goal.
 Other end-to-end models may be available.)